jianghengle/traceroute-map/README.md

 * Delele branch: `git branch -d hengle/python_agent`
 * Check diff from stage: `git diff`

 Note: do NOT commit to `master` branch directly.
-Instead commit in your branch, push to server and create pull request.
+Instead, commit in your branch, push to server and create pull request.

 Test agent at: 129.93.175.20, `ssh -i key centos@129.93.175.20`